-Low-cost monitors used in the community air protection program include Aeroqual and the Clarity Node and the Aeroqual AQY 1.
+Low-cost monitors used in the community air protection program include the Clarity Node and the Aeroqual AQY 1.
 Virtually no low-cost monitors, including any of the monitors used in this monitoring program, are user serviceable.
 Unlike conventional professional-grade monitors, low cost monitors do not have built-in testing ports.
 Technicians are not able to test internal components and conduct an in-depth routine quality control while the monitor is operating in the field.
-To QC low-cost monitor, the District will conduct pre-deployment colocation of all low-cost monitor with an FRM or FEM analyzer professional-grade monitor.
+To QC low-cost monitor, the District will conduct pre-deployment colocation of all low-cost monitor with a professional-grade monitor.

-FRM and FEM analyzersdesignated monitors are an existing part of the District air monitoring network and are federally regulated with a strict set of quality control procedures to ensure the data collected are scientifically defensible.
+FRM and FEM designated monitors are an existing part of the District air monitoring network and are federally regulated with a strict set of quality control procedures to ensure the data collected are scientifically defensible.
 Comparison with these FRM/FEM sensors will determine suitability of the low-cost sensors.
 In the Air Sensor Guidebook (U.S. EPA 2014), the EPA recommends collocating monitors for "a few days."
 For this study monitoring program, monitors will be located for a 14-day field trial13.
 During the field trial, both the low-cost monitors and FRM/FEM designated monitors will be exposed to the same ambient conditions.
-After the trial ends, data will be gathered from all monitors to determine comparability using coefficient of determination (\mathbb{R}^2)^{r2} and other criteria described in Element 6.
+After the trial ends, data will be gathered from all monitors to determine comparability using r2 and other criteria described in Element 6.